Anyone's death diminishes me,

 Never Let Them Be Forgotten

-The loss of any member of our craft and our industry diminishes us.
+The loss of any member of our craft, our art form and our industry diminishes us.
 We must honor the past and preserve their work so that their legacy is never lost.
-And we must honor the future by training and mentoring new practitioners of our art form.
-The list of those we've lost includes:
+And we must honor the future by training and mentoring new game professionals.

 Douglas Adams, 2001, author and collaborator on Hitchhiker's Guide to the Galaxy game